wireseo/tp/docs/DeveloperGuide.md

 we will only bring in one of them.
 In this and the following section, we will be using the `DeleteConsultationCommand` as an example for the `DeleteCommand` path execution and interaction between the different objects.
 The diagram below demonstrates the expected path execution of `DeleteConsultationCommand`.
-The other `DeleteCommand` sub classes will execute similarly.
+The other `DeleteCommand` subclasses will execute similarly.

 ![Path Diagram of DeleteConsultationCommand](images/DeleteConsultationPathDiagram.png)